ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 \end{align*}
 $$

 Under the hood, the operation simply means flipping one of the signals and sweeping it across the entire range, evaluating the area of the overlapping region.
-It has two fundamental operations, shifting and adding.
-These two fundamental operations remain same across different applications such as image processing and audio signal processing.
+The two fundamental operations at play are shifting and adding.
+These two fundamental operations appear in all forms of convolution operation.
 This is shown in the following animation from [Wikipedia](https://en.wikipedia.org/wiki/Convolution).

 <figure align="center">
 <p>